iqbalyarkhan/old-website/content/2021-09-22--Cloud-Intro.md

 - Operational Excellence: The ability to support development and run workloads effectively, gain insight into their operations, and to continuously improve supporting processes and procedures to deliver business value.
 - Security: The security pillar describes how to take advantage of cloud technologies to protect data, systems, and assets in a way that can improve your security posture.
 - Reliability: The reliability pillar encompasses the ability of a workload to perform its intended function correctly and consistently when it’s expected to.
 This includes the ability to operate and test the workload through its total lifecycle.
-This paper provides in-depth, best practice guidance for implementing reliable workloads on AWS.
 - Performance Efficiency: The ability to use computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evolve.
 - Cost Optimization: The ability to run systems to deliver business value at the lowest price point.
 - Sustainability: The ability to continually improve sustainability impacts by reducing energy consumption and increasing efficiency across all components of a workload by maximizing the benefits from the provisioned resources and minimizing the total resources required.

 It is suggested to re-visit these once you're done with familiarizing yourself with common AWS services.
 You can read more on well architected frameworks using white-papers [here](https://aws.amazon.com/whitepapers/?whitepapers-main.sort-by=item.additionalFields.sortDate&whitepapers-main.sort-order=desc&awsf.whitepapers-content-type=*all&awsf.whitepapers-tech-category=*all&awsf.whitepapers-industries=*all&awsf.whitepapers-business-category=*all&awsf.whitepapers-global-methodology=methodology%23well-arch-framework) and [here](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html?did=wp_card&trk=wp_card).

-## AWS Accounts

-An AWS account is a container for identities (users) and resources (services offered by AWS).
-When you create a new account, a new root usre is created.
-Root user will have access to everything in that account.
-You should use MFA to secure the root account.